 STORING OUR BEEF An eighth will usually fit in your refrigerator’s freezer compartment if you do not have a lot of other frozen food in it.
 For a quarter or more, you should have a stand alone freezer.
 Our beef keeps very well in the freezer for over a year.
-Steaks and roasts are wrapped in a thin plastic sheet to prevent freezer burn and then wrapped in butcher paper.
+Steaks and roasts are wrapped in a thin plastic sheet to prevent any surface drying, also know as freezer burn, and then wrapped in butcher paper.
 The ground beef is packaged in one pound plastic tubes.
-These packaging methods help deter any surface drying of the beef, also known as freezer burn.
 Storing the beef in a manual defrost freezer also reduces any drying.

 WHOLE CORN & CORNMEAL—ORGANIC & NON-GMO

-The Floriani Red flint corn was lost in America and rediscovered in northern Italy in the foothills of the Alps in Sugana Valley near Trent where it has been grown for centuries.
+The Floriani Red flint corn was lost in America and rediscovered in northern Italy in the foothills of the Alps in the Sugana Valley near Trent where it has been grown for centuries.
 Taking its name from the family that gave it back to the US, Floriani is known for its great taste, pointed kernels and beautiful red color.
-Produced on our farm, the cornmeal has a pink cast, and makes a distinctive polenta or cornbread with a rich, complex flavor.
-Grind with a blender or hand mill prior to baking.
+Ground on our stone mill, the whole grain cornmeal has a pink cast, and makes a distinctive polenta or cornbread with a rich, complex flavor.
+Buy the whole kernels and grind fresh with a blender or hand mill just prior to baking.
 Go to our website for cornmeal and polenta recipes, tips on grinding, and more history about this corn.

 Pungo Creek dent corn comes from an Eastern Shore heirloom, grown for 165 years by Pungo Creek, VA farmers.
 Genetic analysis shows it to be a descendant of Bloody Butcher, a predominantly red kernelled corn introduced in Virginia in 1845.
 Some speculate that Bloody Butcher resulted from the early pioneers crossing various local Native American seeds, grown in the region for centuries, with varieties the settlers had developed.
 Pungo Creek is a very hardy, large eared, beautifully multi-colored variety able to tolerate drought as well as resist falling over in wet years when it can easily grow to 12 feet and produce two or more heavy ears per stalk.
 Pungo Creek is valued for its flavor, nutritional profile, and color.
 Because of its richly varied colors, its ears also make impressive decorative corn.
-Grind with a blender or hand mill prior to baking.
+Grind with a blender or hand mill prior to baking or buy the whole grain cornmeal ground on our stone mill.
 Go to our website for cornmeal and polenta recipes, tips on grinding, and more history about this corn.

 Our Cherokee Long Ear Small popcorn is a delicious and beautiful multicolored corn.
 It was preserved from multiple varieties of seed that traveled west to Oklahoma with the relocated tribe.
-It is named for its large cob size for a popcorn and relatively short stalk—but we have grown it over 8 feet tall on our organic soils!
-For their size, the kernels make a large pop, yielding a low hull to corn ratio.
-The pops have a great corn flavor and are white with just a speck of the color on the bottom.
+It is named for its large cob size for a popcorn and for the kernel size.
+The slightly smaller kernels make a large pop, yielding a low hull to corn ratio.
+The pops have a great corn flavor and a higher than average protein content, making them a nutritious snack for young and old.
+The pops are white with just a speck of the color on the bottom.
 The ear corn and shelled corn are very ornamental displaying a beautiful rainbow of shiny yellow, white, purple, pink, blue, rose, red, black, olive, and orange kernels.
 This popcorn can also be ground into cornmeal.